rsmp-nordic/rsmp_sxl_vms/docs/pages/component_types.md

 - read dimensions in characters and pixels
 - set paging/scrolling

-## Image display
+## Image
-Used for display arbitrary images.
+Used to display arbitrary images.
 Can only be shown on a pixel display.
 It has a dimension is cm and in pixels, and a corresponding pixel resultion in ppcm (pixels per cm).
 It can be monochrome (1 bit), multichrome (2 or more bits), or full color rgb (24 bit)